828 Naval Air Squadron

+828 Naval Air Squadron (828 NAS), also known as 828 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It last operated with Grumman Avenger and served on a number of the Navy's aircraft carriers during the Second World War.
+It also used Fairey Swordfish, Fairey Albacore and Fairey Barracuda, before decommissioning after the end of the war.

-828 Naval Air Squadron (828 NAS) was a Royal Navy Fleet Air Arm carrier based squadron formed in September 1940 as a torpedo spotter reconnaissance squadron.
-It operated in a number of the theatres of the Second World War, carrying out a number of attacks on enemy targets including the Tirpitz in Norway.
+Formed in September 1940 as a torpedo spotter reconnaissance squadron.
+It operated in a number of the theatres of the Second World War, carrying out a number of attacks on enemy targets including the German battleship Tirpitz in Norway.